aditya-manit/cloudskew-landing/free-aws-architecture-diagram-tool.md

 - title: Diagram repository
   details: CloudSkew is also your cloud diagram repository.
 All diagrams are auto-saved to CloudSkew's secure backend.
 - title: Built-in document editor
-  details: With CloudSkew's built-in document editor, you can easily annotate and document your diagrams.
+  details: With CloudSkew's built-in document editor, you can easily annotate and document your diagrams & flowcharts.
 - title: Share, export, print
   details: You can share diagrams via links.
 Or simply export them to PNG, JPG or JSON formats.
 Or just print them.
 footer: 'Copyright: 2019-present - Skewed Ventures Private Limited'